Lewis Ritson: Ritson vs. Benitez

 Ritson was initially meant to defend his British lightweight title against Andy Townend at the Copper Box Arena in London on 23 March 2019.
 It was then stated that Ritson would be vacating his British lightweight title and moving up a weight division to light welterweight, fighting Argentina's German Argentino Benitez for the WBA Inter-Continental super-lightweight title.
 On his move up to light welterweight, Ritson stated "now is the right time to move up to 140lbs.
 I probably should have moved up in weight a while ago but I was determined to test myself on the European scene which is why I carried on."
 Ritson defeated Benitez by unanimous decision over ten rounds.

 Ritson vs. Jedrzejewski

 Ritson defended his WBA Inter-Continental light welterweight title against Polish challenger Marek Jedrzejewski on 2 August 2019.
 The referee called a stop to the one-sided bout at 2:50 of the 3rd round.
 This win set up a fight with Robbie Davies Jr. on 19 October.

 Ritson vs. Ponce

 On 12 June 2021 Riston faced Jeremias Ponce in a IBF Super-Lightweight World Title eliminator fight.
 Ponce was ranked #5 by the IBF at super lightweight.
 Ritson was dominated in the fight and was eventually knocked down three times in the fight, which ended with a tenth round stoppage loss.

 Ritson vs. Zlaticanin

-Ritson beat Dejan Zlaticanin by unanimous decision in their 10 round contest on 25th March 2022 at Newcastle Arena in Tyne and Wear.
+Ritson beat Dejan Zlaticanin by unanimous decision in their 10 round contest on 25 March 2022 at Newcastle Arena in Tyne and Wear.
 The scorecards read 100-90, 100-90, 99-91 in favor of Ritson.

+Ritson vs. Walker

+Ritson lost to Conah Walker by unanimous at Resorts World Arena in Birmingham, England, on 30 November 2024.